bryntum/chronograph/src/guides/AdvancedFeatures.md

 const value15 = graph.read(identifier14)
 ```

 One more property of the identifiers is, how they "understand" or implement equality for their data.
-By default, the equality check is performed with the `===` operator, one can provide a custom implementation using the `equality` property.
+By default, the equality check is performed with the `===` operator, one can provide a custom implementation using the [[Identifier.equality]] property.

 ```ts
 const identifier10 = Identifier.new({